 Submitting an Access to Documents Request

 At McGill, the person in charge of access to documents is the Secretary-General.
 Requests may be submitted to the Secretary-General by mail, by email (accesstodocuments.secretariat [at] mcgill.ca), or by phone.
 To have the right to appeal the response to your request before the CAI, you must submit your request in writing.

 Secretary-General, Access to Documents and Protection of Personal Information

 James Administration Building, Room 313

 845 Sherbrooke Street West

-*Document requests for personal information are receivable only in writing
+514-398-1568 (Please note that requests for personal information are only receivable in writing)